 - 3 Tbs.
 Shiro Miso Paste

-- Soak the wakame in a hot water until soft/or you can boil it for minute or two.
+Soak the wakame in a hot water until soft/or you can boil it for a minute or two.

-- Remove any foam that rise to the surface, and turn off the heat.
+Remove any foam that rises to the surface, and turn off the heat.

 *Dashi can be stored in airtight jars or containers and in the fridge for later use for up to 5 days.